- British citizenship by marriage

 How to apply

-To apply for UK citizenship through marriage, you can fill in the AN form available on the gov.uk
+To apply for British citizenship by marriage (naturalisation), you can fill in the AN form available on the gov.uk

 After you have submitted your paperwork and paid your application fees, you will need to book an appointment at a UK Visa and Citizenship Application Services (UKVCAS) service point.
 Here your fingerprints and photos will be collected, and you will be able to scan and submit a copy of your documents.